IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

 ### Prerequisites
 ​
 The following prerequisites must be satisfied to deploy IE on a cluster.
-- A Kubernetes cluster and cluster admin access to the cluster to use oc or kubectl command
+- A Kubernetes cluster and cluster admin access to the cluster to use `oc` or `kubectl` command
 - Prepare a namespace to deploy IE. Use `integrity-enforcer-ns` as default.
 - All requests to namespaces with label integrity-enforced=true are passed to IE.
-- A secret resource (ie-certpool-secret / kubring-secret) which contains public key and certificates should be setup for enabling signature verification by IE.
+- A secret resource (ie-certpool-secret / sig-verify-secret) which contains public key and certificates should be setup for enabling signature verification by IE.

 ### Install Integrity Enforcer
 ​